Xiaoming94/RustQuiz_NexerRnD/basics/questions.md

 #### Question 3

-Just a slight warmup (demo) on a rust iterator, how would you rewrite the following code with a for-loop instead?
+Just a slight warmup (demo) on a rust iterator.
 ```rust

 fn main() {